BioBoost/object-oriented-programming-using-java/08_arrays/readme.md

 A short summary on arrays in Java:

 * A Java array variable can also be declared like other variables with [] after the data type.
-* The variables in the array are ordered and each have an index beginning from 0.
+* The variables in the array are ordered and have an index beginning from 0.
 * The size of an array must be known when it is created.
 It cannot be changed after creation.
 * The size of an array must be specified by an integral value and not long or short.
-* Since arrays are objects in Java, we can find their length using member length.
-This is different from C/C++ where we find length using sizeof.
+* Since arrays are objects in Java, we can find their length using the data member `length`.